cle1994/InnoD_Web_Handbook/5-scss.md

 }
 ```

-Remember that if your extending a class, using a variable, or using a
+Remember that if you're extending a class, using a variable, or using a
-mixin/function, it the class, variable, or mixin should come before the usage.
+mixin/function, that class, variable, or mixin should come before the usage.
 Also, Sass is still cascading so earlier imports could possibly be overwritten
 by later imports.